menghanj8072/apcsa-freedom-project/tool/learning-log.md

 * I didn't go far in tutorial.
 I download the assets and had to spend sometime figuring out the settings for animation, since I have different version of unity compare to the one in the video.
 I will spend some time search recent year videos about animation in 2d unity to understand the animation settings.

 * My next step is to continue following the tutorial and also working on my MVP.

+3/24/2024
+* I found this recent year video about unity 2D animation https://www.youtube.com/watch?v=Sg_w8hIbp4Y.
+I watched the video, and the animation settings were simiar to the ones I have.
+I learned how to connect the animations together in the animator tab.
+I followed the steps in the video and I applied it to the character from the asset I downloaded from the last video.

+* My next step is to try applied what I learned from this video to my mvp.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc